LaunchPadLab/token-master/README.md

 ### Who is Launchpad Lab?
 We are product builders, check us out at [Launchpad Lab][lpl]

-## Motivation
-Whenever your application manages users, you will inevitably need to handle email confirmation, password reset, user invitations, and other authentication flows.
-While not too complicated, they are sort of annoying to implement.
-Luckily, there are some great libraries that have our backs.
-[Devise][devise] and [Sorcery][sorcery] are great options that we have used in the past, but as we began using Rails for API-only applications, we found ourselves wanting both a little less and a little more.
-See our more detailed thoughts on these options [below](#comparisons).

-### Why Token Master
-As we looked at our use cases, we concluded that email confirmation, password reset, and user invitations are all variations of the same process:

-1. Create a unique token that allows the user temporary and limited access to your application
-2. Notify the user with a link to redeem the token
-3. Redeem or reject the token based on certain conditions (ex. validity, expiration, etc)
-4. Update the user with any new information
-5. Revoke the token

-They are all **tokenable** activities, and all you need to do them is a token.

-Ultimately we landed on the logic and interface in Token Master we've described above, and can offer the following benefits:

-#### Front-end agnostic
-No routing, views, controllers, or mailers, just logic that you can use wherever and whenever you want.

-#### Authentication strategy agnostic
-Token Master does not handle user authentication, it assumes you have this covered with `has_secure_password`, Devise, Sorcery, or other solutions

-#### Unobtrusive
-Does not take over your app, minimal magic, and only if you want it.
-Token Master works with your existing authentication solution.

-#### Flexible
-Works for APIs, ERB apps and everything in between.

-#### Simple
-Only five method types and you may not even use them all!

-#### Helpful errors
-We take the approach of raising an error whenever anything unexpected happens and provide a specific error with a helpful message to aid your debugging and testing experience.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/LaunchpadLab/token-master.